Menopause & Perimenopause Weight Loss Online coach nz

 Postmenopause begins after 12 consecutive months without a period and continues for life.
 Many menopause symptoms, like hot flashes, subside, but the lower oestrogen levels may increase the risk of osteoporosis and heart disease.
 Symptoms like vaginal dryness and decreased libido can persist, so ongoing health management, including exercise and regular check-ups, is important for long-term well-being.

-Dedicated Coaching Programmes
+Dedicated Coaching Programs

 Menopause & Perimenopause